syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * null

-Binds the name of the categorize field in the dataSource.
-It indicates the categorize value (red categorize, green, yellow and so on) applied to the appointments.
+Binds the name of categorize field in dataSource.
+It indicates the categorize value, red categorize, green, yellow and so on applied to the appointments.

 #### Example